 Origination points are almost always negotiable.
 The number of origination points that a lender is going to charge can vary from place to place.
 Therefore, always be sure to ask about origination points.
 There might be a way to get these points waived, saving the borrower a significant amount of money.

-As always, your trusted CBC Mortgage financing professional is the best source of information for your personal mortgage situation.
+As always, your trusted First Federal Bank Mortgage financing professional is the best source of information for your personal mortgage situation.